BanForFun/Buffela/README.md

 How you specify a subtype differs from language to language:

 In **Javascript**, the compiled type will have an additional field for each abstract (non-leaf) type named *Type*_type.
 For the above example you need to specify a User_type, and if the user type is set to registered you must additionally specify a Registered_type.
-These subtypes live inside the object returned by parseSchema, in the same path as defined in the schema:
+These subtypes live inside the parsed schema, in the same path as defined in the schema:

 ```js
 const schema = parseSchema(...)